This Thin Mint Fudge is a semisweet chocolate fudge flavored with peppermint and topped with Thin Mint cookies.

 The NHL has about 30 players who are black.

 Many of the black players have started to speak out that they too were discriminated against.

 Most of the NFL players were poor growing up.

 Most of the NHL came from upper middle class or rich families.

-Just to play adult recreational hockey we pay about $1200 a year…for the league.
+Just to play adult recreational hockey we pay about $1300 a year…for the league.

 If they play recreational hockey they don’t pay as much in league fee but all the players who make it to the NHL played on elite teams…which cost a lot of money.